-Continue reading to learn more about environmental issues, how you can study environmental courses, and the types of environmental jobs you can pursue.
+Continue reading to learn more about environmental issues, how you can study environmental courses, and how environmental jobs can be combined with almost any other interest.

 What are Environmental Factors?

-There are various environmental factors to consider, with the two main elements being physical factors, including climate change and the weather, as well as green factors, which consist of recycling and pollution.
+There are various environmental factors businesses and the public in general need to consider.
+The two main elements are physical factors, including climate change and the weather, but there are also green factors, which consist of recycling and pollution.

 When it comes to environmental awareness, one of the phrases that you will often hear people discuss is climate change.
-This refers to shifts in the temperatures and long-term deviation from normal weather patterns.
-The world is getting hotter by the year as a result in a rise of greenhouse gases.
+This refers to shifts in the temperatures - known as global warming - and long-term deviation from normal weather patterns.
+The world is getting hotter by the year as a result of the rise of greenhouse gases.